 For a general calculation, you can figure that one ounce of hair by weight will produce about 60-70 yards of wool by length.
 That’s definitely more than one brushing, but it’s still enough to make something beautiful!

 What if I take my dog to a groomer?

 If you do, I envy you. (!)
 Some groomers, but not all, will collect the hair they brush out for you.
 Ask in advance.
-If your dog has a skin condition, it is best to bathe the dog before brushing; excessive skin flakes render the hair unusable.
+If your dog has a skin condition, it is best to bathe the dog and dry thoroughly before brushing; excessive skin flakes render the hair unusable.
 It’s also helpful if they sweep up the hair for you before clipping your dog’s nails.
 It’s not fun trying to remove nail clippings from hair.

 What if I vacuum up my dog’s hair?
 Can you use that?

 Not for spinning.
 Only hair that is harvested with a brush, comb or rake can be used.
 Furminators and shedding blades have cutting edges that damage the shaft of the hair and render it impossible to spin.

 The healthier the dog, the better the wool.
 Premium nutrition makes a huge difference, and health factors such as the dog’s heart and endocrine system can have a tremendous impact.
 Regular brushing also improves the skin and coat of any dog, and please note that once hair is matted on a dog, no one can undo that.
 So if your dog is matted, and you want a garment from your dog’s hair, you will need to get the coat in shape first.
 Mats cannot be spun, and if mats need to be cut or clipped out of a dog’s coat, it will take a while for the cut hair to be shed and replaced with full, healthy hair shafts.